Interstate H-2: Construction and later projects

 Construction of the freeway allowed for residential development in the Waipio Valley and around Mililani, which had been designed in conjunction with H-2 in the late 1960s.
 A pair of sites along the highway were also considered in the 1970s for the second Oʻahu campus of the University of Hawaiʻi, which was ultimately located at Kapolei.
 A new interchange with Ka Uka Boulevard was opened in July 1989 to serve new development in Waipio.
 The Mililani Mauka development opened in the 1990s after development closer to the freeway was approved.
-The Meheula Parkway interchange was rebuilt in 1993 to accommodate expected traffic and H-2 was widened to readd the HOV lanes, which opened in December 1994.
+The Meheula Parkway interchange was rebuilt in 1993 to accommodate expected traffic and H-2 was widened to read the HOV lanes, which opened in December 1994.

 H-2 was designated as the Veterans Memorial Freeway in 2002 by the state government.